 In the UK, consult with the Intellectual Property Office in the United Kingdom.
 There is no official registration system in place for copyrighting works, and is considered an “automatic right.”

 In Canada, visit the Canadian Intellectual Property Office to register your copyright.

 When in doubt, you can visit the WIPO site and under Country Profiles, find the directory for the copyright office to apply to.

 To help you answer this question, “Do I need copyright permission?” we suggest you visit Wiley.com.
-This site—for authors and publishers—provides you with everything you need in regards to what does and doesn’t require permission on your part.
+This site provides you with everything you need to know.

 Wiley has an extensive and reliable list to guide you through the content and material you must seek permission for.
 But they also include a sample permission request form in order to apply for permission.